 Full Day Cruise in Charlotte Harbor

-Full day trips are 8 hours in duration and can include a leisurely lunch stop at the Burnt Store Marina, or simply bring your own picnic on the boat.
+Full day trips are 8 hours in duration, bring your picnic lunch and drinks for a great day on the boat.

 2 Day, Weekend, or 3 Day Venice Cruise, Captiva Cruise, Sanibel Cruise, etc.

 On these sailing trips you will spend your night(s) on the boat at anchor.
 You may choose to go to Boca Grande or Cabbage Key; or further south to Cayo Costa, Captiva or Sanibel; or maybe go north to Venice.
 You can spend the days sailing, swimming, walking around one of the islands, and then have dinner at a marina restaurant or bring a picnic to the boat in the evening.
 Stay at a marina for the night (extra), or stay at anchor while watching a gorgeous sunset.

 Non-slip shoes, a hat, sunscreen lotion, windbreaker, snacks & drinks and any gadgets you just can’t live without.
 (If you are going out overnight we will email you a complete list of recommendations at the time of booking.)

 By having an experienced Captain aboard you are able to relax, and do as much or as little of the sailing as you wish.
 All of our Captains have many years of sailing experience, and are licensed by the United States Coast Guard as well as being ASA Certified sailing Instructors.
 Their first concern is your safety.
 They are all congenial and light hearted, but because they are responsible for the safety of the crew and ship, they should be obeyed at all times.

 Size of Groups

 Day charters are limited to a maximum of 6 passengers, and 4 guests for overnights.
 Preschoolers are not well suited for these trips.